US STOCKS-Futures down as tech rout continues

 By Yashaswini Swamynathan

-June 12 U.S. stock index futures were lower on Monday, with Nasdaq futures taking the biggest hit as investors locked in gains on the richly-valued technology sector.
+June 12 (Reuters) - U.S. stock index futures were lower on Monday, with Nasdaq futures taking the biggest hit as investors locked in gains on the richly-valued technology sector.

 * Technology stocks have been enjoying a record-setting rally, helped largely by strong quarterly earnings.
 The S&P 500 technology index has risen 18.5 percent this year and is on track for its best yearly performance since 2014.